jerryq0101/csgo-mkt-may/README.md

 Similar to why financial management dashboards like MercuryOS has risen successful, I believe dashboards molded with good design can become powerful operating systems in respective domains.

-Despite this project being risen out of simple love for CSGO, I believe that the concept of a *malleable* dashboard is applicable to any scenario where a user has to navigate to multiple sites to complete some action.
+Despite this project being risen out of simple love for CSGO, I believe that the concept of az *malleable* dashboard is applicable to any scenario where a user has to navigate to multiple sites to complete some action.
 Or, to manually copy and paste data into some spread sheet to perform analysis.

 (Web3 especially, maybe a portfolio/broker/swap/lp/yieldfarm/malleable modules would be a good idea...)